kacpertopol/xournaltomp4/README.md

                         Take one stroke coordinate every copuple of coordinates for frames.
 By default 8.
   --animate, -a         Use different method for splitting presentation.
 Layers are not placed on top of one another but animated.
                         One layer at a time, the first layer appears on all frames.
+  --svg, -v             Save frames in svg format instead of png.
 ```
 # tips

 The script takes a long time to render a video, even with multiple threads.
 In some case a good approach might be to break up the `xopp` document into 3-4 page parts,
 turning each part in to separate videos and then concatenating them.

+Using the `--svg` option may decrease the time for frame calculating but
+the size of the directory with the frames will be larger.
+This
+is a bit counterintuative - `svg` is a vector fromat while `png` is a bitmap format -
+however the lossless compression for the `png` files workes very well in this case.
+After compressing both directories (eg using `zip`) the size of the archive with the
+`svg` files might be smaller.
+Using `svg` files might be beneficial for upscaling the
+video resolution.

 The script looks for strokes made using a pressure sensitive stylus and animates them.
 If lines and curves are created with constant width, they will not be animated currently.